pran-7-5/eco_style/README.md

 ** Avoid Vaseline and other petroleum jellies.
 ** Avoid waxing hair.

-Hair oil if you use = Pure coconut oil/amla.
+Hair oil/body lotion if you use = Pure coconut oil/amla.

 ** Hair dryer, straightening iron should be avoided.